SAP/fundamental-styles/docs/pages/components/select.md

 ## Match Select Popover Body Size
-By default popover body takes as much width as it needs, of course with some limits.
-In general it's not dependent on control element.
-There is way to change it, by adding `fd-popover__body--dropdown-fill` class to `fd-popover__body`.
+The default size for the popover body is often longer than the text length.
+The length can be adjusted to match the text length by adding the `fd-popover__body--dropdown-fill` class to `fd-popover__body`.
 {% capture select-fill %}
 <label class="fd-form-label">
     Fill Control Element